swiftlang/swift-evolution/proposals/0413-typed-throws.md

 ## Effect on ABI stability

-The ABI between an function with an untyped throws and one that uses typed throws will be different, so that typed throws can benefit from knowing the precise type.
+The ABI between a function with an untyped throws and one that uses typed throws will be different, so that typed throws can benefit from knowing the precise type.

 Replacing a `rethrows` function with one that uses typed throws, as proposed for the standard library, is an ABI-breaking change.
 However, it can be done in a manner that doesn't break ABI by retaining the `rethrows` function only for binary-compatibility purposes.
 The existing `rethrows` functions will be renamed at the source level (so they don't conflict with the new ones) and made  `@usableFromInline internal`, which retains the ABI while making the function invisible to clients of the standard library: